Absentee Ballot Applications

 St Paul, MN 55164-0098

-All applications must contain an actual signature of the voter, or a note written on the application stating that the voter gave their permission to another person to sign for them.
-If the person who signs for the voter is a power of attorney, simply writing POA is not sufficient.
+Someone may help you fill out your information, but all applications must contain an actual signature of the voter, or a note written on the application stating that the voter gave their permission to another person to sign for them.
+If the person who signs for the voter is a power of attorney, simply writing 'POA' is not sufficient.
 A note stating that permission was granted is always required, and can be written by the signer.

 If you are attending college overseas, you may wish to make contact with the US embassy or US consulate near you.
 The staff at the embassies and consulates may be able to expedite delivery of your voted ballot back to the US, or know of other options available to you.